Terms and Conditions of work

 11. Liability: I will not be liable to you for any loss of profits, consequential, economic, or indirect loss arising in any way in connection with the performance (or non-performance) of the obligations related to any commission.

 In short, it is your responsibility to make sure the copy I provide is accurate.

 In addition, you will indemnify me against any loss incurred as a result of civil claims or proceedings brought against me based upon any advertising and other work prepared for the client and approved by the client before publication.

-12. Usage: Upon payment of the invoice copyright of the work passes to you however you agree that I may use images or copy in marketing or for testimonial purposes.
+12. Usage: Upon payment of the invoice copyright on the work passes to you however you agree that I may use images or copy in marketing or for testimonial purposes.

 If you do not agree to this you should contact me before commissioning work.

-13. UK law: This agreement is subject to the Laws of the England and Wales and the parties agree to submit to the jurisdiction of the courts in respect of any dispute or difference arising under the agreement.
+13. UK law: This agreement is subject to the Laws of England and Wales, and the parties agree to submit to the jurisdiction of the courts in respect of any dispute or difference arising under the agreement.